 Of course, for a family of four, you need to take into account everyone’s data usage.
 The average family of four consumes about 12 gigabytes of data each month.
 That can be enough to make the unlimited plan worthwhile.

 If you find yourself regularly busting through your monthly allotment of data, an unlimited data plan can seem very attractive.
 However, it might be smarter to change your habits instead of changing your plan.
 Making just a few changes can let you keep a more affordable plan and stay within your data limits.

 If you’re a regular Spotify user during your morning commute, download your playlist to your phone using Wi-Fi and listen data-free.
 Lower your video streaming quality, especially if you use an app like YouTube for music.
 You can also set your phone to only download system and app updates when connected to Wi-Fi.
 Making these changes might make staying with a lower-cost plan more realistic.

 3.)
 Can I rely on smartphone data exclusively?

 There may be people who just can’t kick the data habit.
 Maybe you use your cellphone extensively for business, or maybe you live in an area that doesn’t yet get high-speed internet.
 If that’s the case, there might be other cord-cutting strategies you can use to reduce your total monthly expenses.

-If you consider this path, note that no company is really unlimited.
+If you consider this path, then note that no company is really unlimited.
 Expect to see slow-downs in service after you’ve used 20 gigabytes in a month.
-If there’s a lot of internet use in your household, you might bust that cap pretty quickly.
+If there’s a lot of Internet use in your household, you might bust that cap pretty quickly.

 Whether an unlimited data plan is right for your circumstances or not depends on how much data you use now, and how much that data use can be curtailed.
 If there’s no way around an unlimited data plan, there may be other ways to really get the most out of your service.